 Use these Google Now Launcher Alternatives on Your Android Device

-It’s unfortunate that Google has decided to discontinue the Google Now Launcher in the next couple of weeks.
+It’s unfortunate that Google has discontinued the Google Now Launcher.
 However, it may be a sign of better things to come.
 The Pixel Launcher is not yet available for every Android phone, but that maybe on Google’s roadmap, which would definitely justify discontinuing the Google Now Launcher.
 Whatever the case may be, for now, you can use these Google Now Alternatives on your Android devices.
 As always, we would like to know your thoughts on the Google Now Launcher, and Google’s decision to discontinue it.
 Also, if you know of any other Google Now Launcher alternatives that you think deserve to be on this list, let us know about them in the comments section below.